The Cheap Eats Guide to Rome

 Gelateria Fassi

-Gelateria Fassi is one of Rome’s most historic ice cream shops, first opening in 1880 in the Esquilino neighborhood, about a fifteen minute walk from Rome’s main train station, Termini.
+Gelateria Fassi is one of Rome’s most historic ice cream shops, first opening in 1880 in the Esquilino neighborhood, about a fifteen-minute walk from Rome’s main train station, Termini.
 Here you’ll find classic gelato as well as semifreddi, which is a frozen Italian dessert.
 You can savor your gelato in a cone or even have it served in a brioche bun in traditional Italian style.
-There’s many indulgent flavors available including pistachio, stracciatella, Roman cream, and tiramisu.
+There are many indulgent flavors available including pistachio, stracciatella, Roman cream, and tiramisu.
 Small cones are €2 and large ones go up to €3.50.
 Brioche filled with gelato is €3.80.

 Via Principe Eugenio, 65-67